sugarlabs/turtleblocksjs/guide/README.md

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/boxes6.svg'</img>

 Finally, we plot the results.
-Again, we use a box as a counter (index) and call the plot action with counter as its argument.
-In the bar action, we draw a rectangle of length value stored in the box with the name of the argument to the bar action (the current value of index).
+Again, we use a box as a counter (index) and call the plot action in a loop.
+In the bar action, we draw a rectangle of length value stored in the box with the name of the current value of the index.
 E.g., when the value in the index box is 2, the turtle goes forward by the value in box 2, which is the accumulated number of times that the dice toss resulted in a 2; when the value in the index box is 3, the turtle goes forward by the value in box 3, which is the accumulated number of times that the dice toss resulted in a 3; etc.

 11. The Heap
 ------------